paulse1/Stats-Project-3rd-Semester/README.md

 -   **Actor Motivations:** Political power struggles, religious ideologies, and economic interests.
 -   **Spatiotemporal Dynamics:** Seasonality of conflicts, geographical diffusion patterns, and the effects of policy interventions.

+!
+All actor have the same colors in all plot Plot list

+1.  \(1\)
+2. Event Types/ Actor/Fatality
+3. Nigeria Maps (+cities) with event location
+4. Distribution of each top 10 actos facet by event type  Categorize the actor for better plotting  Better color choice for dots  Remove Civilians
+5.  \(2\)
+6. Basic plots: Pie Chart proportion of event type, cum sum fatalities (3), (4)
+7. Conflict Events by Year and Event Type
+8.

+To try:

+1. Network Descỉptive
+2. Motion of top 10 groups (actor) over time (year)
+3. Line over years for political events
+4. Improve stacked bar chart of events and sub events type
+5. Stacked line chart for fatalities in very month (span: 5 years each)
+6. Filter out event with time precision 3 for more specific date and time
+7. Chi-Square Test: Actor vs. Fatality